Packer girls net a win over Cougars - Austin Daily Herald

 Defensive effort comes up short for Austin girls soccer team

-The Packer girls soccer team was on defense for much of the night as it lost to Red Wing 1-0... read more
+The Packer girls soccer team was on the defensive for much of the night as it lost to Red Wing... read more